-Use, Land Use Change and Forestry for the achievement of objectives established by the Protocol.

-33 Examples include the Life project GAIA ("Green Areas Inner -city agreement") in Bologna, which involves the planting of trees in existing areas and the creation of new green spaces and tree-lines through the contribution of private companies; they will use this contribution to offset emissions resulting from their activities; the aforementioned project Life "Rome for Kyoto" which provided for the reforestation of public green area of 12 hectares falling within the Riserva Naturale della Valle dei Casali; the LIFE + Carbomark (Improvement of policies toward local voluntary carbon markets for climate change mitigation) in Veneto and Friuli Venezia Giulia, whose overall objective is to promote a local market for carbon credits, on a voluntary basis, to strengthen policies EU concerning the fight against climate change including the planting of trees in the proper including the planting of the proper including the planting of trees in the proper including the proper including the planting of trees in the proper including the planting of trees in the proper including the proper including the planting of trees in the proper including the planting of trees in the proper including the planting of trees in the public tree in the proper including the contribution of trees in the proper including the contribution of the co climate change, including the planting of trees in urban areas.

-34 Paci M., 2011.
+Use change and Forestry for the achievement of objectives established by the Protocol. $^{33}$ Examples include the Life project GAIA ("Green Areas Inner -city agreement") in Bologna, which involves the planting of trees in existing areas and the creation of new green spaces and tree-lines through the contribution of private companies; they will use this contribution to offset emissions resulting from their activities; the aforementioned project Life "Rome for Kyoto" which provided for the reforestation of public green area of 12 hectares falling within the Riserva Naturale della Valle dei Casali; the LIFE + Carbomark (Improvement of policies toward local voluntary carbon markets for climate change mitigation) in Veneto and Friuli Venezia Giulia, whose overall objective is to promote a local market for carbon credits, on a voluntary basis, to strengthen policies EU concerning the fight against climate change mitigation of trees in urban areas Paci M., 2011.
 Ecologia forestale.
 Elementi di conoscenza dei sistemi forestali applicati alla selvicoltura.
 Edagricole.

-35 For example "cupresdsine" poplars were planted in the Aniene Valley Nature Reserve.
-36 A spontaneous formation lives in the SIC Caldara di Manziana, near Rome, but it is linked to particular soil and microclimate conditions.
+&lt;sup>35 For example "cupresdsine" poplars were planted in the Aniene Valley Nature Reserve.
+A spontaneous formation lives in the SIC Caldara di Manziana, near Rome, but it is linked to particular soil and microclimate conditions.